Septic System Replacement & Installation Specialists

-DiFranco Contractors is a local contractor based out of Chagrin Falls, Ohio who has been servicing the community for over 25 years.
-We are specialists in septic system installation and also have a vast knowledge of construction.
+DiFranco Contractors is a local excavating contractor based out of Chagrin Falls, Ohio who has been servicing the Greater Cleveland for over 25 years.
+Gianni, the owner of DiFranco Contractors, works with a small, highly efficient crew to install your new septic system.
+DiFranco Contractors is a specialists in septic system installation, septic system replacement and septic system design.
 We are able to offer turnkey septic services including replacement of any pavement and restoration of any landscaping disturbed to replace your septic system.
 Whether you need a new septic system for a new home or replace a defective septic system, we’re here to help.

 Your septic system is a vital part of the infrastructure of your home.
 Without it, you would not be able to use the showers, toilets or any other of the water spigots inside your home.
 Your septic system is vital to keep your home clean and comfortable.
 A defective system will also cause a bad smell on the outside of your home.
 A properly installed septic system will last for decades to come and will keep your home comfortable.
 It will also protect the environment from toxic effluent getting into groundwater.

 Traditional Trench Systems or Leach Field Systems

 These Systems have been used for many years and were generally considered the standard.
 In this system the solids and liquids all flow to a holding tank.
 The solids stay in this holding tank where they are slowly dissolved by bacteria.
 After the holding tank, the effluent is either transferred to the leach field by gravity or an electric pump which is housed in its own tank.
 The leach field is a maze of pipes or underground chambers where this effluent is able to leach or distribute into the native soils.
 When working properly, you won’t even know the leach field exists under the ground.